lvchiney/ProjectProfile/PROJECT9- AI-Powered Application on Azure with Secure CICD & Automated Infrastructure Provisioning/azure-ai-cicd-enterprise-deployment.md

 Syft (by Anchore): Extremely fast, supports almost all languages, and outputs strictly formatted SBOMs.
 Trivy (by Aqua Security): Can both generate the SBOM and instantly scan it for vulnerabilities.

+**Static analysis** means examining code, configuration files, and histories for security flaws, bugs, and compliance issues without actually running the application.
+**The Three Pillars of Static Security Analysis**
+1. SAST (Static Application Security Testing)
+The Goal: Finding flaws, logic errors, and security vulnerabilities written directly into your custom source code.
+How it works: These tools parse your raw source code into an abstract mathematical tree to trace how data flows through your application.
+They look for unsafe patterns that could allow an attacker to exploit the system.
+The Tools: * CodeQL: GitHub’s semantic analysis engine.
+It treats code like data, allowing you to query your codebase using a SQL-like language to find complex security flaws (e.g., finding where untrusted user input directly flows into a database query without validation).
+Semgrep: A lightweight, ultra-fast static analysis tool that uses simple pattern-matching syntax to find bugs and enforce code standards.
+Real-World Example: Catching a SQL Injection vulnerability or an unsafe deserialization flaw in a Java controller before it gets compiled.
+2. Secret Scanning
+The Goal: Preventing highly sensitive credentials—like API tokens, encryption keys, and passwords—from being hardcoded and exposed in version control.
+How it works: These tools scan not only your current code but your entire Git commit history.
+They use regular expressions and high-entropy calculations to detect strings that look like structural secret tokens (e.g., an Azure Service Principal secret or an AWS Access Key).
+The Tools:
+Gitleaks: A fast, open-source tool dedicated strictly to scanning Git repositories for secrets.
+TruffleHog: A specialized scanner that digs deep into Git history, branches, and commits, verifying if found keys are active.
+Real-World Example: Detecting an accidental copy-paste of a production Azure Key Vault access key inside a Terraform file or a JavaScript configuration.
+3. Dependency Scanning
+The Goal: Identifying known security vulnerabilities in third-party libraries and open-source packages that your app relies on.
+How it works: This scanner looks at your project's manifest files (like package.json, pom.xml, or go.mod).
+It creates an internal ingredients list (similar to an SBOM) and cross-references your external dependencies against public vulnerability databases (like the National Vulnerability Database).
+The Tools:
+Dependabot: GitHub’s native automated scanner that alerts you to vulnerable packages and automatically opens Pull Requests to update them to safe versions.
+Snyk: A robust developer-security platform that analyzes deep dependency trees (including transient dependencies—dependencies of dependencies) and provides remediation guidance.
+Real-World Example: Flagging that your React application is using an older version of an npm package that contains an active Denial of Service (DoS) vulnerability.

 ### 6.2 Azure DevOps YAML (abridged)

 ```yaml